UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Example_Jobscripts.md

 # Request 1 gigabyte of RAM (must be an integer followed by M, G, or T)
 #$ -l mem=1G

-# Request 15 gigabyte of TMPDIR space (default is 10 GB)
+# Request 15 gigabyte of TMPDIR space (default is 10 GB - remove if cluster is diskless)
 #$ -l tmpfs=15G

 # Set the name of the job.